sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 the state :math:`a(t)` under the input :math:`e(t)` in a simulation.

-Like before, SymPy provides the class :obj:`~sympy.physics._biomechanics.FirstOrderActivationDeGroote2016` in the :obj:`~sympy.physics._biomechanics.activation` module.
-This class is another subclass of :obj:`~sympy.physics._biomechanics.ActivationBase` and uses the model for first-order activation dynamics from [DeGroote2016]_ defined above.
+Like before, SymPy provides the class :obj:`~sympy.physics.biomechanics.FirstOrderActivationDeGroote2016` in the :obj:`~sympy.physics.biomechanics.activation` module.
+This class is another subclass of :obj:`~sympy.physics.biomechanics.ActivationBase` and uses the model for first-order activation dynamics from [DeGroote2016]_ defined above.
 This class must be instantiated with four arguments: a name, and three sympifiable objects to represent the three constants :math:`\tau_a`, :math:`\tau_d`, and :math:`b`.

->>> from sympy.physics._biomechanics import FirstOrderActivationDeGroote2016
+>>> from sympy.physics.biomechanics import FirstOrderActivationDeGroote2016
 >>> actf = FirstOrderActivationDeGroote2016('first', tau_a, tau_d, b)
 >>> actf.excitation
 e_first(t)